 An Afterschool Program will be in operation from the time of school dismissal until 6:00 p.m.
 Activities include snack, recreation, sports, study/homework time, arts and crafts, and free play.
 A registration form must be completed and an annual registration fee per child must be paid prior to participation in the Afterschool Program.
 The cost of the ASP is $6.00 a day.
 Late fees will be imposed for pickup after 6:00 p.m.

+All student meals are free; however, students may purchase a la carte items for an additional cost.
 Please refer to the CCSD School Nutrition Webpage for pricing information.

 Expectations and Discipline